imsaha/Rotativa.Mini/README.md

 ### How to use?
-1. Take the output file for Rotativa.Mini.dll and add referance in your project.
+1. Take the output dll file (Rotativa.Mini.dll) and add referance in your project.
-2. Add Rotativa Exe File into your project
+2. Add Wkhtmltopdf.exe File into your project (you can see inside demo project)

 ```C#
            var rotativaPath = @"C:\Users\siraj\source\repos\Rotativa.Mini\Rotativa.Mini.Demo\Rotativa";